example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 I've tried to figure out what could be the features a module should have in order to be considered reusable.
 I might be a bit extreme on this point, but according to me a reusable module should provide:

 - Support for different Operating Systems
-- By default deploy a neutral setup, honouring the underlying OS default settings
+- By default deploy a neutral setup, honoring the underlying OS default settings
 - Support for different configuration approaches, such as:
   - Complete files provided as ERB templates ( ```content => template($template) ``` )
   - Complete files from a fileserver ( ```source => puppet:///modules/... ``` )
   - Single lines in files managed by **Augeas** or other settings based defines
   - Files built assembling fragments with **concat**
   - Complete configuration directories
-- Support for different usage behaviours, such as:
+- Support for different usage behaviors, such as:
   - Option to decide if configuration changes should trigger services restarts or not
   - Options to activate debug or audit modes
   - Options to provide custom classes, to be used as alternatives to the default subclasses, to manage dependencies or components of the module